Julie-Fabre/bombcell/README.md

 In addition we would like to acknowledge:
 - to compute fast ACGs, we use a function (`CCGHeart.c`) part of the [FMAToolbox](https://fmatoolbox.sourceforge.net/), and it is already included in bombcell.
+- to read in spikeGLX meta data, we use a function from Jennifer Colonell's [SpikeGLX_Datafile_Tools](https://github.com/jenniferColonell/SpikeGLX_Datafile_Tools) repository.

 ### 🤗 Support and citing